A-Led-Weather/API/README.md

 ![Aled logo](logo.png)

-This API manage the import of temperature et humidity readings of an HTU-21 module sent by an ESP8266 01-S.
+This API manages the import of temperature et humidity readings of an HTU-21 module sent by an ESP8266 01-S.
 It also stands as Aled-weather webapp backend by managing user registration, authentification, token creation.

 ## Features